-With their ultra chic bohemian vibe and effortlessly stylish aesthetic, you’d have to take a second guess that Casa Cook hotels were in fact part of the Thomas Cook family.
+With their ultra chic bohemian vibe and effortlessly stylish aesthetic, you’d have to take a second guess that Casa Cook hotels were in fact was part of the Thomas Cook family.
 It would appear they’ve upped their game with the launch of these beautifully designed, low-key luxury hotels.

 After doing an endless amount of research online, searching key words like ‘rustic’, ‘minimal’ & ‘boutique’, I came across Casa Cook Kos and instantly knew it was the one!
 The aesthetics appealed to me in a big way.
 It screamed minimal luxe and offered all the trimmings such as yoga, spa treatments and a beach-front setting.